 Simply put, what Paul is saying is, that part of ethnic Israel will always be hardened to the gospel of Jesus Christ — which is represented by Israel as a nation.
 Also, all true Israel (the Church) will be complete when the last ethnic Jew (believing part, believing remnant) and the last Gentile is saved — which has its completion at the time of Christ’s return.
 Thus, “all [true] Israel will be saved” (vs. 26).

 I believe the “mystery” is that the ethnic, nation of Israel will never obtain what it was seeking (Ro 11:7), because the larger “part of Israel” will always be hardened to the gospel of Jesus Christ.
 It was a mystery (now revealed) because Israel were God’s chosen people under the Old Covenant.
 Thus it was expected that they, as a nation, would experience all that the Old Testament seemed to indicate, that they would be fully redeemed as a people and as a nation (as dispensationalism teaches).
 However, the mystery – now revealed – is that Israel actually has its fulfillment and continuation in Christ and His Church as a spiritual nation.
 Dispensationalism fails to understand this “mystery.”
 Rather, it’s a theology that is still in the dark about its meaning.

 Gentiles are not to be “wise in their own conceits” about Israel’s downfall, because God’s plan for Israel will surely be fulfilled when the Church is complete.
 Indeed, God’s plan for Israel is already complete in Christ and His Church as a spiritual nation (1 Pe 2:4-10).
-However, God is still adding to His Church, and will continue to do so up to the time Jesus returns.
+However, God is still adding to His Church (in real time), and will continue to do so up to the time Jesus returns.
 At that time His Church will be complete, when the full number of believing Jews and believing Gentiles have been added — to the very last person.
 This is revealed in the following verses: